years in practice

 Barry M. Bennett

 Barry M. Bennett is a 1980 graduate of Harvard Law School.
-His broad litigation experience in representing unions includes suits to compel arbitration and enforce arbitration awards, contract enforcement actions, defense of duty of fair representation, Landrum-Griffin, and secondary boycott claims, and state court actions involving allegations of strike misconduct, defamation, and tortious interference with contract.
-He also provides general counseling to unions, assists in contract negotiations and the development of organizing strategies, and has appeared on behalf of unions in numerous arbitrations and NLRB proceedings.
+His broad litigation experience in representing unions includes suits to compel arbitration and enforce arbitration awards, contract enforcement actions, defense of duty of fair representation, Landrum-Griffin, and secondary boycott claims, and state court actions involving violations of the Employee Classification Act and the Prevailing Wage Act, public health claims and defense of allegations of strike misconduct, defamation, and tortious interference with contract.
+He also provides general counseling to unions, assists in contract negotiations and the development of organizing strategies, and has appeared on behalf of unions in hundreds of arbitrations and NLRB proceedings.

-In addition, he has represented plaintiffs in employment discrimination and wrongful discharge litigation in federal and state courts and before administrative agencies, and has an extensive practice representing individual employees in the negotiation of severance packages and in other types of employment matters.
+In addition, he has represented plaintiffs in employment discrimination, wrongful discharge, and whistleblower litigation in federal and state courts and before administrative agencies, and has an extensive practice representing individual employees in the negotiation of employment agreements and severance packages and in other types of employment matters.

 Employment and Severance Agreements

 Landrum-Griffin and Duty of Fair Representation